1chor/DFX_Tutorial/dfx_project/readme.txt

 This readme describes how to use the files that come with this tutorial.

-This design targets only the XIlinx ZCU102 Evaluation Kit and is used to highlight the project-based software flow for Dynamic Function eXchange.
+This design targets only the Xilinx ZCU102 Evaluation Kit and is used to highlight the project-based software flow for Dynamic Function eXchange.